 We must commit ourselves to protecting our environment and preserving our natural resources for generations to come.
 Environmental conservation is a fundamental part of Minnesota’s heritage – and it is part of my own family’s heritage, too.
 Like most Minnesotans, I grew up in a family that values the outdoors.
 My grandfather from northern Minnesota was an avid hunter.
 My dad is a bicyclist, mountain climber, and all-around outdoorsman, and my mom always liked to fish and hike.
 When I was growing up, we never took a family vacation that didn’t involve a tent or a cabin!

 As your senator, I believe a major part of my job includes ensuring that we have the right policies to protect the natural resources we enjoy in Minnesota – our lakes, rivers, and wetlands, our forests and prairies, our wildlife habitats, and abundant farmland.
 It is our responsibility to pass on this Minnesota way of life to future generations with responsible conservation of our national resources and smart policies that allow our outdoor recreation, fishing, and hunting industries to thrive.
-That is why I am dedicated to promoting responsible policies that counter climate change, preserve our farmlands, reduce flooding dangers, and keep our air and water clean.
+That is why I am dedicated to promoting policies that address the urgent climate crisis, preserve our farmlands, reduce flooding dangers, and keep our air and water clean.

-This energy future must be based on a combination of homegrown energy sources, new energy technologies, and energy efficiency measures.
+We must chart a new energy future that puts us on a path to achieving net-zero carbon emissions by 2050.
+This will require reductions in greenhouse gases from our energy sector, but also must include homegrown energy sources, new energy technologies, and energy efficiency measures.
 In Minnesota, we have the talent and know-how to innovate and the natural resources to propel our economy forward.
-I believe this is a great opportunity to meet our nation’s energy demands and promote economic development across America.
+By transitioning to a renewable energy future, I believe we can meet our nation’s energy demands, better protect our environment, and promote economic development across America.

 By harnessing our homegrown energy potential and preserving the natural resources that make Minnesota such a special place for everyone, our state can continue to be a shining example for the rest of the country, showing that strong energy and environmental policies can go hand-in hand with a strong economy.